mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## HTML

-The HTML code of a post has different elements like top headers, title, pictures, and so on.
+The HTML code of a post has different elements like top headers, titles, pictures, and so on.
 But we focus only on the content area to divide it into text (`article`) and ToC (`nav`) like the picture below

 ![toc](/images/toc.png)